rthalley/dnspython/README.md

 ### Notices

-Python 2.x support ended with the release of 1.16.0.
-Dnspython 2.6.x supports Python 3.8 and later, though support for 3.8 ends on October 14, 2024.
+Python 2.x support ended with the release of 1.16.0.  `dnspython` 2.6.x supports Python 3.8 and later, though support for 3.8 ends on October 14, 2024.
-Dnspython 2.7.x supports Python 3.9 and later.
+`dnspython` 2.7.x supports Python 3.9 and later.
 Future support is aligned with the lifetime of the Python 3 versions.

 Documentation has moved to [dnspython.readthedocs.io](https://dnspython.readthedocs.io).